 Spanish yields have fallen almost 40 bps this year.

-Notably, she said, the debt sales target had increased
+Notably for some analysts, the debt sales target had

-because of a rise in debt repayments rather than a higher budget
+increased because of a rise in debt repayments rather than a

-Plans to issue inflation-linked debt were also expected to
+inflation-linked debt were also expected to ease the supply

 "Spain would be a welcome new entrant into the euro